p3r10tt0/p3r10tt0/README.md

 - 👋 Hi, I’m @p3r10tt0
-- 👀 I’m interested in learn
+- 👀 I’m interested in learn and be good at as many codes as I can, aiming to get a job
 - 🌱 I’m currently learning node.js
 - 📫 How to reach me: Send a Email to mateusperiotto@gmail.com